andridge/Serial-lib/README.md

 Contact

-If you have any questions or need further assistance, please reach out to the library maintainer at [email address].
+If you have any questions or need further assistance, please reach out to the library maintainer at munenengarw@gmail.com.

 Happy serial communication!